-A bidder bidding at the county level for a given county can submit multiple bids to increase demand or to reduce demand in the county, as long as all the bids are one-directional in terms of price.
+A bidder can submit multiple bids to increase demand or to reduce demand in a county, as long as all the bids are one-directional in terms of price.
 That is, if all of the bids submitted by a bidder in a round for a county are put in ascending order by price, the corresponding quantities must all either increase or decrease starting from the bidder's processed demand from the previous round.